Student Policy Revision History

 Below you will find a summary of the key policy changes made for the current year.
 To view previous Student Rights, Rules, and Responsibilities Handbooks, visit the Community Standards website.

-• Migrated "university policies" from SRRR to USNH Policy Website.
+• Sunset student policies student-specific policies that are now covered by new University policies.
 A University Policy means any policy that has broad application or impact across UNH colleges, schools, institutes and operating units beneficial for its members, partners, and relationships.
 A Student Policy is any policy which directly affects student lives at the university and is nonacademic in nature.
-It provides direction for the intended audience.
-Policies that have broader applicability than just students have been moved to a more appropriate location.
+This year, The Civil Rights & Equity Office (CREO) published updated policies related to discrimination and sexual misconduct.
+CREO also created a new policy pertaining to Service Animals, Emotional Support Animals, and Service Animals in Training.
+As a result, the following policies have been removed from the SRRR.

 • Combined and better organized existing financial policies in the catalog, SRRR, and website.
-Information on tuition and fees have been scattered throughout various locations.
-Changes were made this year towards the goal of making this information easier to locate and review for students.
+Information on alcohol and fire safety was hard to find.
+Changes were made this year towards helping students who live on-campus better understand additional expectations that apply specifically to them.